-The UK Government Bond Pools are split between a Short-Term Government Bond Pool and an Index-Linked Government Bond Pool, and each will invest in debt issued by the UK government.
+The UK Government Bond Pools are split between a Short Term Government Bond Pool and an Index Linked Government Bond Pool, each will invest in debt issued by the UK government.

-- 4.10 The pools are not actively managed, but passively follow a 'buy and hold' mandate, maintaining the overall duration of each respective pool. - 4.11 The pools will seek to be 100% invested in Sterling denominated debt of the UK government, holding cash only on a transitional basis between gilt purchases and withdrawals from the pool. - 4.12 The pools are not permitted to trade in derivatives such as options or futures.
+- 4.10 The pools are not actively managed but passively follow an appropriate benchmark or a duration range. - 4.11 The pools will seek to be 100% invested in sterling denominated debt of the UK government, holding cash only on a transitional basis between gilt purchases and withdrawals from the pool. - 4.12 The pools are not permitted to trade in derivatives such as options or futures.

-5. Cash Pools
+Cash Pools:

-5.1 Long-Term Cash and Cash Equivalents Pool
+5.1 Long Term Cash and Cash Equivalents Pool

-The Long-Term Cash and Cash Equivalents Pool will invest in cash and cash equivalent-type instruments, including cash deposits, commercial paper, Treasury bills, certificates of deposit and floating-rate notes.
-The long-term cash pool is expected to produce higher returns than the operational short-term cash, as it is able to purchase instruments with a longer maturity, though the rate of return for this pool is expected to vary with available interest rates.
+The Long Term Cash and Cash Equivalents Pool will invest in cash and cash equivalent type instruments including cash deposits, commercial paper, Treasury bills, certificates of deposit and floating rate notes.
+The long term cash pool is expected to produce higher returns than the operational short-term cash as it is able to purchase instruments with a longer maturity, though the rate of return for this pool is expected to vary with available interest rates.

-- 5.2 The pool seeks to generate returns which are in excess of short-term LIBOR. - 5.3 The pool has a strict mandate to ensure that placements by the manager can only be made with institutions with a sufficiently high credit-rating. - 5.4 If assets fall below a minimum credit-rating, they must be sold by the manager unless specific exemption is granted by the Treasurer. - 5.5 The Treasurer may allow deposits to be placed with institutions outside the minimum industry ratings described above, in cases where the Treasurer has agreed a specific exemption and deems the overall chance of default not to be significantly increased. - 5.6 No off-balance sheet vehicles, foreign exchange exposure, convertible bonds or investments which suffer withholding tax, are permitted.
+- 5.2 The pool seeks to generate returns which are in excess of short term LIBOR. - 5.3 The pool has a strict mandate to ensure placements by the manager can only be made with institutions with a sufficiently high credit rating. - 5.4 If assets fall below a minimum credit rating they must be sold by the manager unless specific exemption is granted by the Treasurer. - 5.5 The Treasurer may allow deposits to be placed with institutions outside the minimum industry ratings described above in cases where the Treasurer has agreed a specific exemption and deems the overall chance of default not to be significantly increased. - 5.6 No off-balance sheet vehicles, foreign exchange exposure, convertible bonds or investments which suffer withholding tax are permitted.

-6. Alternative Investment Pools
+Alternative Investment Pools: